silverhammermba/blog/_drafts/ui.markdown

 How will errors manifest if the code is wrong: compiler error, exception, silent failure?
 Will the cause of the error be clear to the programmer?

-You can still think about flexibility as well, but again focus on how your code will flex to accommodate other programmers as opposed to specific hypothetical use cases.
+You can still think about flexibility, but again focus on how your code will flex to accommodate other programmers as opposed to specific hypothetical use cases.
 Is the code logically organized such that it is easy to find things later if changes are needed?
 Is functionality encapsulated in a way that small functional changes can be implemented easily?
-One helpful technique for answering that last question is writing your code such that the confidence of your assumptions matches with how many changes would be required if the assumption turns out to be wrong.
-In other words, try to avoid these two
-situations:
+Let's discuss two concrete examples to illustrate what too much or too little flexibility looks like.

 ### 1. Flexibility über alles

-You make your software design extremely flexible and robust, which makes it more verbose and technically challenging to use.
-However currently there is only one known use-case and the flexibility is based only on personal speculation.
-This is wasteful.
-You're spending resources optimizing for a hypothetical situation while ignoring the immediate extra costs you are incurring by making your software harder to use.
-Most likely your software design needs a programmer interface which hides the flexibility and directly addresses your immediate needs.

-### 2. Leaky assumptions

-You simplify your software design by making an assumption that a certain kind of flexibility won't be needed.
-However you don't really have evidence supporting that assumption, and if it turns out to be wrong, lots and lots of code will need to be refactored.
-This approach is too risky.
-If you want to make that assumption you need to find a way to isolate it to a small part of your software design such that less extensive refactoring would be required.

-### Examples

-These problematic situations can arise with any language, any domain, any application, but here are two common examples to give you a sense of what they look like in practice.

-I've met a lot of programmers who, when adding a property to a class, always add public getters and setters for it.
-In most cases I would consider this user-unfriendly due to overemphasized flexibility.
-The only "benefit" is that it provides the maximum amount of flexibility: anything with access to that object can read it or modify it at any time.
+I have met a lot of programmers who, when adding a property to a class, always add public getters and setters for it.
+In most cases I would consider this user-unfriendly.
+The only "benefit" is that it provides the maximum amount of
+flexibility: anything with access to that object can read it or modify it at any time.
 But this also makes it much harder for programmers to use: any code modification around that property might require refactoring in many other parts of the code, any new interaction with that property might introduced regressions in other code which was already using it.
 A much more user-friendly choice is to do the opposite: make it completely private.
 Even better make it private and immutable so that it can only be set once even inside the instance (if your language supports that).
 This is user-friendly because it is the simplest behavior to understand: if you are working outside of that class you don't have to think about it at all (encapsulation!), and if you are working inside the class you only have to consider the value it was initialized with (side-effect-free!).
 Not every software design works with such restrictive properties, but you should fight tooth and nail to give up as little ground as possible.
 If it must be public, at least make it immutable.
 Or if it must be mutable, make it only publicly readable not writable.

+Making your software design extremely flexible and robust often makes it more verbose and technically challenging to use.
+It is wasteful if that flexibility is based only on personal speculation.
+You're spending resources optimizing for a hypothetical situation while ignoring the immediate extra costs you are incurring by making your software harder to use.
+Most likely your software design needs a programmer interface which hides the flexibility and directly addresses your immediate needs.

+### 2. Leaky assumptions

-I've also met a lot of programmers who frequently use the singleton pattern.
+I have also met a lot of programmers who frequently use the singleton pattern.
 When I ask why they are using singletons in their design they usually answer, "I only need one instance."
 This is a user-unfriendly decision due to leaky assumptions.
 The only case where the singleton pattern is truly needed is when